 This chart is the best way I can think of to put the black/white achievement gap in perspective, focusing on SAT scores.

 To put some of this in words: SAT scores rise as family income rises, across all races.
 However, children of the richest black families ($200,000+ annual income) have SAT scores that are, on average, virtually equal to those of children of the poorest white families (sub-$20,000 annual income).
 Those same sub-$20k white children outscore, by 35 points, children of black families in the second-highest income bracket ($160k-$200k), and they outscore children of comparable poor black families (sub-$20k) by 180 points.
-For each income bracket, the black/white gap is around 150-180 points, or 1.5+ standard deviations.
-In sum, the lowest white group pretty much picks up where the highest black group leaves off, and achievement diverges from there.
+For each income bracket, the black/white gap is around 150-180 points, or nearly one standard deviation.* In sum, the lowest white group pretty much picks up where the highest black group leaves off, and achievement diverges from there.
 Source: JBHE.

 To put it in starker terms, the average child of a black family with demonstrably everything — a $200k+ annual income can buy you every possible educational advantage — pulls barely even with the average white child who has virtually nothing — a <$20k annual income doesn’t go very far even in West Virginia.
 There must be a whole lot of magic pixie dust in that poor white kid’s invisible knapsack to outweigh the after-school activities, European vacations and private SAT tutors that the rich suburban black kid can afford — but the white trailer park kid can only dream about!

 An interpretive point to bear in mind is that each data point graphed above is the mean for that income and racial bracket; meaning, the actual results for all the members of each bracket probably form some kind of mini bell-shaped distribution around the plotted point, which distribution overlaps with the distributions for other income and racial brackets.
 There will be a few black kids from $80k families scoring 1,200+; but there will be proportionately more white kids from from $80k families scoring that high, and even proportionately more white kids from $160k families scoring that high.
 One should also bear in mind that the median black family income is substantially lower than the median white family income, so the gap between the median black and median white student is somewhat larger than the gap between black and white students of equivalent income brackets.
 However, various selection biases in test participation, as well as some probable differences in the efficacy of teaching and the prevalence of SAT-prep among otherwise-similar black and white groups I expect also confound the exact underlying difference.
-So I’d be perfectly content in rounding an apparent 1.5+ standard deviation SAT performance gap back down to the usual 1 SD gap in underlying academic ability and achievement commonly seen between blacks and whites in the U.S.
+So I’d be perfectly content in rounding the actual SAT performance gap back to the usual 1 SD gap in underlying academic ability and achievement commonly seen between blacks and whites in the U.S.